one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab07-Deploy-a-Personal-Host-Pool.md

 Now that we have provisioned a Windows Virtual Desktop Tenant, we can now deploy a Personal Host Pool to publish resources to our users.

-Your Windows Virtual Desktop tenant is the management space for Host Pools, one of the host pool types is Personal Hosts.
-This means that the Host will be statically assigned to a single user or multiple users.
-In this situation the user logs into the same host every single time.
-We treat Persistent host much the same way we do traditional workstations, since they are typically running 24/7, they need to be patched and maintained like a typical workstation.

 ## Exercise 1 - Provision a Personal Host Pool

-### Create the Personal Pool

 1. Return to the [Azure Portal](https://portal.azure.com) on your desktop and search for **Marketplace**.
     > **NOTE:** Ensure that you are in the correct directory and subscription.